Nazaire/orchestra/README.md

 ### Instrument

-The instrument runs on the main thread of each machine and is responsible for receiving work from the composer and distributing it to it's workers.
+The instrument runs on the main thread of each machine and is responsible for receiving work from the `Composer` and distributing it to it's workers.

 ```